-While learning Scratch programming might not end up with your child entering even the hard sciences, it helps to build logical thinking and teach structure and organization.
+While learning Scratch programming might not end up with your child entering even the hard sciences, it helps to build logical thinking and teach structure and organization or perhaps creating their own website.
 There really isn’t any downside to it and in fact may even be more entertaining than watching cartoons on the television.
 I highly recommend at least an attempt to draw interest in this area.

 About Timothy Shim